pektezol/LeastPortalsHub/README.md

 ## Special Thanks

-* [@UncraftedName](https://github.com/UncraftedName) - For providing the (former) parser that retrieves total portal count and elapsed time from the CM counter found [here](https://github.com/UncraftedName/UntitledParser).
+* [@NeKz](https://github.com/NeKzor) - For being the inspiration of this project and the developer of the former least portals site found [here](https://github.com/NeKzor/lp).
+Also for creating the [@nekz/sdp](https://github.com/NeKzor/sdp) package for demo parsing in client-side for quick information.
-* [@NeKz](https://github.com/NeKzor) - For being the inspiration of this project and the developer of the former least portals site found [here](https://lp.nekz.me/).
+* [@UncraftedName](https://github.com/UncraftedName) - For being a guide to parsing demo files and helping with how to retrieve total portal count and elapsed time from the CM counter with their parser found [here](https://github.com/UncraftedName/UntitledParser).

 ## Documentation